Communities

 Onkelos['s Aramaic Translation] on the first case

-Tamir Evan‭ wrote over 1 year ago
+Tamir Evan‭ wrote almost 2 years ago

 "The Onkelos in the first case is actually in the plural "וַהֲווֹ יוֹמֵי יַעֲקֹב" (the singular, should be וַהֲוָה as in Gen 21:20)."
 That's interesting, as Targum Onkelos vocalized according to the Yemenite Taj (as brought by Sefaria), both for your first case (וַהֲוָה יוֹמֵי יַעֲקֹב) and Gen 21:20 (וַהֲוָה רָבֵי קַשָּׁתָא) use the singular 'וַהֲוָה', as does the Targum Onkelos provided by Mechon Mamre.

-rosends‭ wrote over 1 year ago
+rosends‭ wrote almost 2 years ago